Home

 14,the Commission, if necessary, may take measures which fall under any of the following subparagraphs:

-1. Requesting that a public organization give an explanation or submit materials, documents, etc. and assess the current status of affairs in the organization; and
+1. Requesting that a public organization give an explanation or submit materials, documents, etc. and assess the current

-2. Requesting that an interested person, a reference person, or a public organization employee involved attend to state their opinions.
+2. Requesting that an interested person, a reference person, or a public organization employee involved attend to state

-(2) The Commission shall be prohibited from taking measures provided for in paragraph (1) with respect to the matters which fall into any of the following categories:
+(2) The Commission shall be prohibited from taking measures provided for in paragraph (1) with respect to the matters which

 1. Matters on the confidential information of the State;

-3. Matters on an administrative appeal or litigation, a ruling of the Constitutional Court, a constitutional petition, a review by the Board of Audit and Inspection or other objection or remedy procedures that are in process under other Acts;
+petition, a review by the Board of Audit and Inspection or other objection or remedy procedures that are in process

-4. Matters on mediation of interests among parties concernedincluding settlement, mediation, conciliation, and arbitrationwhich is being in process under Acts and subordinate statutes; and
+4. Matters on mediation of interests among parties concerned—including settlement, mediation, conciliation, and arbitration—which is being in process under Acts and subordinate statutes; and

-5. Matters made definite by a judgment, decision, ruling, settlement, mediation, arbitration, etc. or other matters on which the Audit and
+5. Matters made definite by a judgment, decision, ruling, settlement, mediation, arbitration, etc. or other

 Inspection Commission has passed a resolution in accordance with the